If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 If you’re trying to find targeting combinations around pepperoni pizza, then using Graph Search, you’re able to find these entities that are related to what you want:

-I know that was a ton of info, just for Facebook ad targeting.
+I know that was a ton of info flung at you around Facebook ad targeting.

-The next time you plan your ad campaigns, I hope you now have more targeting ammunition than ever before so you can hunt your conversions.
-And your occasional starfish:
+Either way, the next time you plan your ad campaigns, you’ll have more targeting ammunition than ever before so you can mill your metrics and hunt down your conversions.
+And the occasional starfish:

-Which types of Facebook ad targeting options have you found that work best for you?
+Which Facebook ad targeting options work best for you?